WolframResearch/LibraryLinkUtilities/docs/modules/mathlink.rst

 Convenient syntax
 -----------------------

-In this extension to __LLU__ MathLink is interpreted as an i/o stream, so operators << and >> are utilized to make the syntax cleaner and more concise.
+In __LLU__ MathLink is interpreted as an i/o stream, so operators << and >> are utilized to make the syntax cleaner and more concise.
-This means that the framework frees the developer from the responsibility to choose proper MathLink function for the data they intend to read or write.
+This means that the framework frees developers from the responsibility to choose proper MathLink function for the data they intend to read or write.

 Error checking
 -----------------------